gsathya/blog/_posts/2015-01-22-mozilla-internship-experience.md

   looking to convert your internship to a full time position then I'd recommend some other place.

-### Nits -

-* No free meals (except Monday and Friday) - It sucked having to stop work and go out to get food all the time (I'm really bad at context switching) and most companies provide free meals anyways.
-(I've been told that the Mountain View office has lunch served everyday now.)

-* Had to share a 2BHK with 3 others - I would've preferred my own space (There was some miscommunication initially, and I was told that I would have a separate room; otherwise I would've taken the housing stipend)

 > What do you think about the controversies that happened with Mozilla
 > last year?
 Did it affect interns and employee's morale?